feyntech-opt/OptiVerse/music-shipping-optimization/README.md

 ## 📧 Get in Touch

-For any questions, suggestions, or contributions, feel free to reach out at [your-email@example.com].
+For any questions, suggestions, or contributions, feel free to reach out at [atul@feyntech.in].
 We welcome your feedback!

 ---